go-gitea/gitea/docs/content/usage/actions/variables.en-us.md

 You can create configuration variables on the user, organization and repository level.
 The level of the variable depends on where you created it.
-When creating a variable, the key will be converted as uppercase.
+When creating a variable, the key will be converted to uppercase.
 You need use uppercase on the yaml file.

 ### Naming conventions

 The following rules apply to variable names:

 - Variable names can only contain alphanumeric characters (`[a-z]`, `[A-Z]`, `[0-9]`) or underscores (`_`).
 Spaces are not allowed.
 - Variable names must not start with the `GITHUB_` and `GITEA_` prefix.
 - Variable names must not start with a number.
 - Variable names are case-insensitive.
 - Variable names must be unique at the level they are created at.
 - Variable names must not be `CI`.

 ### Using variable